 · 1st January for just after the December quarter day (Christmas day)

 · 1st April for just after the March quarter day

 · 1st July for just after the June quarter day

 · 1st October just after the September quarter day

-Whichever quarterly way you’re using, the actual amount each quarter is assumed the same even though the dates are slightly different each month (particularly with traditional quarter days).
+Whichever quarterly method you’re using, the actual amount within each quarter is assumed to be the same even though the dates are slightly different each month (particularly with traditional quarter days).